-How to use the Music app for iPhone and iPad
+Jam out to your favorite tunes with the iOS Music app

 The Carousel is updated daily and highlights specific artists, playlists, and albums on the Apple Music service.

 New Music showcases newly-added music to the Apple Music catalog.
-It's broken down into a highlight carousel, Hot Tracks, New Music, New Music Playlists, Music You Need To Hear, and New Artists.

 Curated Playlists is Apple Music's master catalog of handmade playlists.
-Like the other Browse sections, it begins with a carousel; from there, it offers sections for Activities & Moods, New Music Playlists, Curators, and Playlists by Genre.
+Like the other Browse sections, it begins with a carousel; from there, it offers sections for Must Haves, Music by Mood, Essential decades, Start Your Day Right, Curators, and Playlists by Genre.
+They are kind of interspersed throughout the section for your perusal.

 Videos highlights videos uploaded to the Apple Music service.
 It includes New Videos, Festival Performances, and Top Music Videos.